jaarnio/bs-obd-dashboard/README.txt

-dist folder has ready to run files.
+src folder has ready to run files.

 Connect the ELM327 OBD Reader to the USB-A port of the player and power on vehicle first.